-There is no master file about you.
-If you've dealt with a government organization, it will probably have information about you.
-For example, the Ministry of Transportation has your driving record, a school board has your child's school records and the Ministry of Health has your doctor's billing records.
+There is no master government file about you.
+If you've dealt with a public institution, it will probably have information about you.
+For example, the Ministry of Transportation has your driving record, a school board has your child's school records and the Ministry of Health and Long-Term Care has your doctor's billing records.